 Dr. White remained in Ohio for three years, before returning to Chatham to establish a family medicine practice.
 At the beginning of his medical career in Chatham, Dr. White instructed at Chatham’s two hospital nursing schools on a variety of subjects.
 Dr. White was named a coroner for Kent County in October of 1938 and in December of 1943, Dr. White was designated as the M.O.H. for the City of Chatham.

-Dr. White served as the Secretary, and also President of the Kent County Medical Society.
+Dr. White served the President of the Kent County Medical Society in 1938.
 He was also heavily involved in the Ontario Medical Association (OMA).
 In 1941, Dr. White was elected as a Councillor to the OMA.
 He served as Chairman of Council for the Ontario Medical Association from 1945-1946.
 The following year, Dr. White was the President-Elect of the OMA, and in the 1947-1948 term, he was named President of the OMA.
 In addition, he served a term as Chief of Staff at St. Joseph’s Hospital.
 According to the 1941 Shepherds City of Chatham Business Directory, Dr. White’s office was located in the Hicks Building at “Memorial Square”.

 Mrs. White was a member of Park Street United Church and she was active with the Women’s Missionary Society.
 She belonged to the Registered Nurses Association of Ontario and she served on the Chatham Board of the Victorian Order of Nurses.
 Mrs. White belonged to the Heather Society of the Public General Hospital, the Major George Smith Chapter of the I.O.D.E. and the Canadian Club.